 Once you have an app, you have to maintain it.
 After all, there’s no point in getting a mobile app for your school district if people don’t use it.
 Unless you want your school district’s mobile app to become a statistic, you need to focus on driving downloads and retaining users.

 Get the word out.

 The worst thing you can do is spend a bunch of money on an app that no one even downloads.
 To get the most bang for your buck (or any bang at all), you have to market your school's mobile app.

 You always increase your chances of reaching your audience when you use multiple communication channels to spread the news.
 Send flyers home with students.
 Make an announcement at parent-teacher conferences.
 Put it on the front page of your website.

 Make sure you’re hitting the areas where you have the most engagement already.
 If you have a lot of Twitter followers, you should be aggressively posting there.

 The most important thing is to get the word out.
-No one can download and use your app unless they know it exists.
+No one can download and use your school's mobile app unless they know it exists.

 Push your stories.

 If you’ve ever gotten a like on a Facebook post or a favorite on a Tweet, you’ve probably gotten a push notification.
 These message bubbles pop up on your home screen, reminding you to check out what’s new.
 Push notifications from your district’s app can nudge your audience to open your app, even if they haven’t visited in a while.

 It’s a pretty effective strategy.
 In fact, studies show that apps with frequent push notifications retain three to ten times more users than ones without.
 And if you’re worried push notifications will annoy people, don’t be.
 Your users can decide whether they want to turn on push notifications for your app—and more than 60% of them will.